 Secondly the same event could impact the business operations of the insurance company itself, causing issues with operating processes, payment systems, welfare of staff, and potentially affecting business counterparts, suppliers and partners it deals with.
 Scenarios are intended to provide checklists or information to assist insurance companies how they would be impacted operationally by the events described in the scenarios.
-The structure for assessing the operational risk is to describe timelines and phases in the progress of the scenario that would have business operational implications and to develop estimates of impacts to the macroeconomic environment, for a standardized listing of economic sectors, as listed in Table 2.
+The structure for assessing the operational risk is to describe timelines and phases in the progress of the scenario that would have business operational implications and to estimates impacts of macroeconomic environment, for a standardized listing of economic sectors, as listed in Table 2.